netliferesearch/craft-starter/GETTING_STARTED.md

 - Run `brew install heroku` for Heroku command line
 - Run `brew install nvm` for Node version manager.
 - Run `brew install mysql` for the MySQL command line tools.
 - Run `brew cask install docker` for Docker.
+Open Docker App, so later you can continue in terminal.

 ### Troubleshooting